The Industrial Cyber Security Certification Course

 Engineers and Managers from marquee companies, such as FLSmidth, Black & Veatch, SASOL, GALP as well as several individuals working with companies like Honeywell, Yokogawa and others have taken this course and got certified.
 Many security consultants have also taken this course and found it extremely useful for advising their clients about OT security issues.

 Question: Why should I not read books instead?

-There are hundreds of cybersecurity books, but very few on Industrial Cyber Security.
-Those are good references, but you will appreciate that reading books and understanding them is a much slower process than learning via animations, narrations and actual cases, that are shown in the training course.
+There are hundreds of cybersecurity books, but very few on Industrial Cyber Security, but you will appreciate that reading books and understanding them is a much slower process than learning via animations, narrations and actual cases, that are shown in the training course.

 You will also not get certified by reading a book.